 Aroma Generators can Assist Emergency Crews In Unknown Environments

 When first responders arrive at a HazMat scene, they don’t always have enough information to know what they might be faced with upon arrival.
 Emergency crews must assess the incident using sensory evaluation to determine potential dangers, sources, and containment strategies.
 Do they see smoke or a vapor cloud?
 Do they hear a specific sound?
 Do they smell an unusual odor?
 Within the Center for Disease Control (CDC), the Agency for Toxic Substances and Disease Registry (ATSDR), states that “Odor, vapor clouds, dead animals or fish, fire, and skin or eye irritation can signal the presence of hazardous materials.
 Generally, if one detects an odor of hazardous materials, it should be assumed that exposure has occurred and the individual is still in the danger area, although some chemicals have a detectable odor at levels below their toxic concentrations.”
 Furthermore, it says, “identifying the hazardous material and obtaining information on its physical characteristics and toxicity are vital steps to the responders safety and effective management of the hazardous materials incident.”

-SensoryCo has a complete library of replicated toxic odors and malodors to give trainees a truly realistic exposure to smells found in disaster related situations.
+SensoryCo has a complete library of replicated toxic odors and malodors.
+Delivered by our aroma generators, these scent cartridges give trainees a truly realistic exposure to smells found in disaster-related situations.
 Releasing simulated aromas into the atmosphere with scent systems allow the brain to make tangible decisions based upon the characteristics of the odor.

 “We can read scents and we can say and memorize words but it’s the smell that you need to know to save your life.”